 Tubenoses, like our petrels, storm-petrels and shearwaters, are truly masters of the wind.
 They’ve learned to effortlessly ride the gusts and gales to cover great distances in their search for food.
 However, sometimes the winds are less cooperative.
 So was the case for our trips this weekend!
 After several days with good winds out of the East and Southeast, we were left with light and variable conditions for both Friday and Saturday.
 When this happens, we change strategies and start looking for birds on the water or feeding activity over bait fish schools.

+The journey to the deep on Friday was quite pleasant, with low swells and patches of slick water to scan.
+Halfway to the shelf break, we spotted a flock of Red-necked Phalaropes working one of these slicks (Kate Sutherland).
 Though a bit jumpy at first, everyone was able to get on these “off-shorebirds," along with a pair of Audubon’s Shearwaters.
 A short time later, one of our spotters noticed a high flyer in the far distance, seemingly heading towards the boat.
 “High Flyer” is a term we use for any birds that spend time above the water, such as terns, boobies, tropicbirds or jaegers.
 The bird in question revealed itself to be a young Long-tailed Jaeger, passing behind us, but close enough for all passengers to see.

 After leaving the continental shelf, we were able to find a few scattered birds on the water.
 Black-capped Petrels were shy, taking to the air well before we got close.
 A group of storm-petrels held mostly Wilson’s, but a Band-rumped flushed with them, showing its longer wings and more soaring flight style.
 Around 1pm, we came upon a loose flock of Bridled Terns, both adults and young, resting and being quite vocal.
 It was a treat to hear the birds calling back and forth to each other, as the parents came in to check on their offspring!
 (Ed Corey - adult left, juvenile right and Atlantic Tripletail swimming nearby!)